Defense Chief Esper Wraps Up Asia Trip As Alliance Comes Under Pressure

 Esper and Jeong "reaffirmed their commitments to supporting their diplomatic efforts for the complete denuclearization of the Korean Peninsula and the establishment of a lasting peace," according to a joint statement quoted by the Yonhap News Agency.

-The South Korean news agency also reported that Esper encouraged the country to participate in a security coalition in the Strait of Hormuz near Iran.
+The agency also reported that Esper encouraged the country to participate in a security coalition in the Strait of Hormuz near Iran.

-Esper's Asia tour comes as the U.S. alliance structure is under pressure from internal divisions, and major external powers such as Russia and China.
+Esper's Asia tour comes as the U.S. alliance structure is under pressure from internal divisions and major external powers such as Russia and China.
 The trip also signaled a possible shift in the military balance in the region, when Esper publicly called for the U.S. to deploy land-based, intermediate-range missiles in Asia.

-Jeong acknowledged to Esper that a snowballing trade fight between Japan and South Korea was undermining security cooperation among those countries and the U.S., a three-party alliance at the center of the Asian security structure the U.S. built in the wake of World War II.
+Jeong acknowledged to Esper that a snowballing trade fight between Japan and South Korea was undermining security cooperation among those countries and the U.S., a three-party alliance at the center of the Asian security structure the U.S. built in the aftermath of World War II.

 Seoul is considering pulling out of a 2016 intelligence-sharing agreement with Japan, following Tokyo's decision to downgrade trade ties and impose export restrictions on South Korea.